 What is PRESTO and why should I join?

 PRESTO is a web-based research study that examines whether lifestyle factors such as diet, exercise, and medication use have an impact on fertility and pregnancy outcomes.

 You and 2,500 other women are being invited to complete one online questionnaire at enrollment and every 2 months for up to 12 months or until pregnancy occurs.

 You will also have the opportunity to invite your male partner to participate.

-PRESTO is being conducted by researchers at Boston University and is funded by the National Institutes of Health.
+PRESTO is a non-profit study being conducted by researchers at Boston University.
+It is funded by the National Institutes of Health.

 What are the eligibility requirements?

 Eligible female participants are:

 -Not currently using any methods to prevent pregnancy (or thinking about discontinuing contraception in the next 6 months)